kaybee-singh/openshift-document/rhacs/README.md

 oc get secret central-htpasswd -n stackrox

-To change the password of user we can created a new secret and provide in the central configuration.
+To change the password of user we can create a new secret and provide in the central configuration.

+Architecture:-

+Central provides the WebUI, API to show vulnerability, compliance and scan results.
+It is usually active on one cluster and communicates with other cluster by securedcluster.

+Secured cluster should be installed on every cluster that RHACS manages.

+RHACS has two main components.
+Central and Scanner.
+Scanner is based on stackrox.